Mayfly Facts & Information

 A vacuum that has a HEPA filter can quickly remove mayflies that get inside.
 A broom and dustpan are also handy tools for removing mayflies.

 They have two pair of wings, so they are not related to house flies or other true flies.
 Flies have only one pair of wings.
 There are many species of mayflies.
 They are very slender insects.
 Some mayflies are very small—1 mm long.
 Others are longer—up to 30 mm long.
 The color varies, but many have dark bodies.
 The wings are pale.
 The wings may be yellow, gray or even clear.
 Mayflies hold the wings together above their body when they are resting.
 Mayflies are aquatic insects.

 Mayflies are also called shadflies and lake flies.
 They are aquatic insects.
 They are attracted to light.
 They become a nuisance to people when they gather at night near doorways of homes and businesses.
 They sometimes gather in large numbers.
 Mayflies are members of the insect order Ephemeroptera.

 Adult mayflies live a very short time.
 The males die after mating.
 Females die after laying their eggs.
 Shed skins and mayfly bodies dry out and crumble easily.

 Mayflies are attracted to light.
 They gather in large numbers around homes and commercial buildings.
-Making the building less attractive to mayflies is the first step in controlling a mayfly problem.
-Porch lights can be changed from white bulbs to yellow bulbs.
-Porch lights and lights attached to buildings may need to be moved away from the building.
-Consider reducing the light that shines from windows to avoid attracting mayflies to them at night.
-Insect light traps that use UV light may be helpful in attracting mayflies away from the building.
+Making the building less attractive to mayflies by changing its light sources is the first step in controlling a mayfly problem.
+Porch lights can be changed from white bulbs to yellow bulbs; they may also need to be moved away from the building.
+Consider reducing the light that shines from windows to avoid attracting mayflies at night.
+Insect light traps that use UV light may help attract mayflies away from the building.